DRIVER-EU/node-test-bed-adapter/README.md

   }, see [RFC5424](https://tools.ietf.org/html/rfc5424)
   - Created a KafkaLogger, FileLogger, and ConsoleLogger
 - Configure logger (which ones to use, which debug level, output file)
-- Publish configuration (topic: configuration)
+- Publish configuration (topic: connect-status-configuration)
   - topics you consume
   - topics you produce
   - IP address and port